Ceran St. Vrain was a successful trader, entrepreneur, and businessman in the American West.

 In the meantime, his partner, Charles Bent, who had become the first Governor of the newly acquired New Mexico Territory, was scalped alive and killed in his home on January 19, 1847.

-St. Vrain withdrew from the trading partnership in 1850 in order to diversify his other business interests and in 1855, moved to Mora, New Mexico, where he built a flour mill that supplied Fort Union, New Mexico and Fort Garland, Colorado.
+St. Vrain withdrew from the trading partners in 1849 to diversify his other business interests.
+In 1855, he moved to Mora, New Mexico, where he built a flour mill that supplied Fort Union, New Mexico, and Fort Garland, Colorado.
 He also began publishing the Santa Fe Gazette newspaper.
 He served briefly as a colonel in the First New Mexico Cavalry in 1861.
 He continued to live in Mora until his death on October 28, 1870.
 More than 2,000 people attended his funeral, including the entire contingent at nearby Fort Union.

 He was buried at Mora Presbyterian Church Cemetery, in Mora, New Mexico, with full military honors.
-During his lifetime, he was married four times, fathering a child by each wife.
+He was married four times during his lifetime, fathering a child by each wife.

 Nothing remains of the St. Vrain Fort they built other than a marker.
-However, Bent’s Fort near La Junta, Colorado has been entirely rebuilt and today, is a National Historic Site.
+However, Bent’s Fort near La Junta, Colorado, has been rebuilt and is a National Historic Site today.